 Formula: on-hand finished goods inventory value / total annual COGS(cost of goods sold) / 365

 Total Order Cycle Time

-Total order cycle time reflects the average length of time that passes between a customer placing an order and the order being shipped.
+Total order cycle time, also referred to as inventory cycle time, reflects the average length of time that passes between a customer placing an order and the order being shipped.
 Because the velocity and efficiency in which orders move throughout the fulfillment process impacts profitability and customer service, monitoring and improving total order cycle time is critical for most order fulfillment operations.